mykmal/cowas/README.md

 sudo mv plink2 /usr/local/bin/
 ```

-## Stage 1: Training co-expression imputation models

-## Stage 2: Testing for association between co-expression and disease

-# Appendix: Applying COWAS to UK Biobank data
+# Part 1: Data preparation and QC

-This appendix describes how to obtain and prepare the data we used in our paper.
+This section describes how to obtain and prepare the data we used in our paper.

 ## UK Biobank downloads